rqlite/rqlite.io/content/en/docs/Guides/direct-access/_index.md

 ## Can I read the SQLite database?
 Yes, you may read the SQLite file directly, but it is critical to follow certain guidelines when doing so:

-- Operating System Protection: You should use operating system-level mechanisms to enforce read-only access to the directory containing the SQLite files.
-Configure the file permissions so that any user or process reading the SQLite database (apart from the rqlite system) cannot modify the SQLite files[^1], even accidentally.
+- Operating System Protection: You should use operating system-level mechanisms to enforce read-only access to the directory containing the SQLite files[^1].
+Configure the file permissions so that any user or process reading the SQLite database (apart from the rqlite system) cannot modify the SQLite files, even accidentally.

 - Read-Only Access: Any client reading the SQLite database should open the database connection in [read-only mode](https://www.sqlite.org/c3ref/open.html).[^2]